MinterTeam/minter-js-sdk/README.md

 `gasRetryLimit` - count of repeating request, 2 by default.
 If first request fails because of low gas, it will be repeated with updated `gasPrice`
 Returns promise that resolves with sent transaction hash.

+*Please note: always check that sent transaction has no errors (tx in block should have `code: 0`).
+Otherwise errored tx will not be applied*

 ```js
 /**
  * @typedef {Object} TxParams